home

 KNOWLEDGE Outlined

+There are many ways to divide up knowledge, and they all have problems.
+This is the best I've come up with so far.
 The word "know" is used to express two concepts: ACQUAINTANCE and CERTITUDE.

-FAMILIARITY: to know X.
+FAMILIARITY: to know X

-Degrees of FAMILIARITY range from:
+Degrees of FAMILIARITY range from distinction to exaustive familiarity:

-DISTINCTION: to know X from not X.
+Distinction: to know X from not-X

 to